dasasathyan/dasasathyan.github.io/_posts/2021-10-04-api-gateway-with-terraform.md

 ---
 layout: post
-title: "Create AWS API Gateway with Swagger in Terraform"
+title: "Import APIs in AWS with Terraform"
 date: 2021-10-03
 ---